 The young man lifted his lyre and inclined his head for a moment; his dark curls shone in the light of the fire that burned in the central hearth.
 When the crowd was completely silent, he plucked his first chord.

 In days long past, he sang, the king of the gods grew weary of men’s wicked ways, and sent a deluge to destroy them.
 But the titan Prometheus, that friend of mankind, could not bear to let humanity perish.
-Defying Zeus, he warned his mortal son Deukalion of the flood.
+Defying Zeus, he warned his mortal son Deucalion of the flood.

-In a frail vessel, afloat on the swirling seas, Deukalion and his wife Pyrrha escaped the wrath of mighty Zeus; they watched in horror and despair as men, women, and children sank beneath the waves.
+In a frail vessel, afloat on the swirling seas, Deucalion and his wife Pyrrha escaped the wrath of mighty Zeus; they watched in horror and despair as men, women, and children sank beneath the waves.
 Raging waters silenced their helpless screams.
 The ocean covered the earth; sea creatures swam in confusion above the treetops.
 At last the clouds parted, and dolphins pushed their vessel toward the only remaining dry land: the top of Mount Parnassus.
 The couple staggered forth and knelt on the rocky ground, weeping in gratitude that they had been spared.

 The chords of the lyre grew softer, sending a shiver down Dirke’s neck; Amphion’s voice assumed a melancholy tone.

-For when the waters finally ebbed, Deukalion and Pyrrha realized there were no other people.
+For when the waters finally ebbed, Deucalion and Pyrrha realized there were no other people.
 At first they had shed tears of gratitude; now they wept from loneliness and despair.
 Finally the gods took pity, and told the couple to gather the bones of Mother Earth and throw them over their shoulders.
-Each gathered a pile of stones; when Deukalion tossed one behind him, a man appeared, and when Pyrrha did the same, the stone was transformed into a woman.
+Each gathered a pile of stones; when Deucalion tossed one behind him, a man appeared, and when Pyrrha did the same, the stone was transformed into a woman.
 Thus was the rage of Zeus satisfied, and the race of men born anew.